As of Thursday 1 August 2024 we are now City St George’s, University of London and together we're more.

 Emails

-As of Monday 3 March, the sending (reply-to) email address for all students, staff and group accounts will automatically change to (name/username)@citystgeorges.ac.uk.
+The sending (reply-to) email address for all students, staff and group accounts is now (name/username)@citystgeorges.ac.uk.

 Branding